 Project Type Percentage of volume in this project category

-Enlargement of universities, additional training facilities 90%
+Enlargement of universities, additional training facilities 89%

 Support for best in class universities 3%

-Innovation and sustainable development 5%
+Innovation and sustainable development 6%

 Consumer protection 2%

-- 1. Non-discriminatory access to education - ✓ For 100% of relevant financed projects, high social standards regarding non-discrimination are in place (in accordance with national legislation). - ✓ 100% of relevant financed projects addressing the enlargement of universities or the creation of additional training facilities are directed at public universities and colleges that currently do not charge any study fees or at professional schools with programmes heavily subsidised for participants.
+- 1. Non-discriminatory access to education - ✓ For 100% of projects, high social standards regarding non-discrimination are in place (in accordance with national legislation).

-- ✓ A system of subsidised loans governed by the German Act on Support for Education (Bundesausbildungsförderungsgesetz/BAföG) assists socially disadvantaged students in covering their expenses for daily life. - 2.
-Working conditions of teaching and research staff - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation). - 3.
-Exclusion of research into controversial technologies - ✓ For 100% of relevant financed projects, research into controversial technologies (armaments, crude oil, coal, nuclear power and tobacco) is excluded from funding.
+- √ 100% of projects addressing the enlargement of universities or the creation of additional training facilities are directed at public universities and colleges that currently do not charge any study fees or at professional schools with programmes heavily subsidised for participants. - ✓ A system of subsidised loans governed by the German Act on Support for Education (Bundesausbildungsförderungsgesetz/BAföG) assists socially disadvantaged students in covering their living expenses. - 2.
+Working conditions of teaching and research staff - ✓ 100% of projects are located in countries where high labour standards are in place for both teaching and research staff (e.g. ILO core conventions). - 3.
+Exclusion of research into controversial technologies - ✓ For 100% of projects, research into controversial technologies (armaments, crude oil, coal, nuclear power and tobacco) is excluded from funding.

-Project category B: Inclusion and social coherence
+B. Inclusion and social coherence